jfilipejfc/portfolio2-studentcode/README.md

 an ideal Bayesian observer model, inspired on Kording et al. (2007) and also described in Ferreira & Dias (2014).

-A generative model is used to simulate experimental trial data, which models visual and auditory stimuli corresponding to either one source or two independent sources.
+A generative model will be used to simulate experimental trial data, which models visual and auditory stimuli corresponding to either one source or two independent sources (currently includes stub code instead, generating fixed experimental data for only 10 trials: to be edited by students).

 An ideal Bayesian observer is then used to implement a model to estimate whether stimuli arise from a common cause (the "ventriloquist effect") and to estimate individual stimulus source locations